-If you have ever wanted to connect with your true self, try Neti Neti meditation, an Analytical meditation based on the mantra Neti Neti, which is Sanskrit for “Not this, nor this.”
+If you have ever wanted to connect with your true self, try Neti Neti, a form of Analytical meditation based on a Sanskrit mantra.

 With this powerful, 8000 year old meditation, we overcome the ego, move beyond our delusional sense of self, and connect with our ultimate reality.

-In this guide, I’ll show you how to do Neti Neti meditation, the history and philosophy of the method, and how it can change your life.
+In this guide, I’ll show you how to do it, the history and philosophy of the method, and how it can change your life.

 - As always, sit comfortably with good posture